databricks/terraform-provider-databricks/docs/resources/metastore.md

 * `owner` - (Optional) Username/groupname of Metastore owner.
 * `delta_sharing_enabled` - (Optional) Required along with `delta_sharing_recipient_token_lifetime_in_seconds`.
 Used to enable delta sharing on the metastore.
 * `delta_sharing_recipient_token_lifetime_in_seconds` - (Optional) Required along with `delta_sharing_enabled`.
 Used to set expiration duratrion in seconds on recipient data access tokens.
 Set to 0 for unlimited duration.
 The default value is 3600 seconds.
+* `delta_sharing_organization_name` - (Optional) The organization name of a Delta Sharing entity.
+This field is used for Databricks to Databricks sharing.
+Once this is set it cannot be removed and can only be modified to another valid value.
+To delete this value please taint and recreate the resource.
 * `force_destroy` - (Optional) Destroy metastore regardless of its contents.

 ## Import